Guatemalan quetzal

 The quetzal ([keˈtsal]; code: GTQ) is the currency of Guatemala, named after the national bird of Guatemala, the resplendent quetzal.
 In ancient Mayan culture, the quetzal bird's tail feathers were used as currency.
 It is divided into 100 centavos, or len (plural lenes) in Guatemalan slang.
 The plural is quetzales.

 History

 The quetzal was introduced in 1925 during the term of President José María Orellana, whose image appears on the obverse of the one-quetzal bill.
 It replaced the Guatemalan peso at the rate of 60 pesos = 1 quetzal.
 Until 1987, the quetzal was pegged to and domestically equal to the United States dollar.
+The currency was named after the country's famous bird, the Quetzal, which is also on the flag of Guatemala.